-Visit the top of Big Ben!
+Visit the top of Big Ben in London!

-You’ve seen “Big Ben” hundreds of times but did you know you can visit the top of the tower and see the real “Big Ben” for yourself?
-Big Ben being the largest of the 5 bells of course and not the actual tower itself (The Elizabeth Tower) … we all know that.
+You’ve seen “Big Ben” hundreds of times but did you know you can visit the top of the tower and see and visit Big Ben for yourself?
+Big Ben being the largest of the 5 bells of course and not the actual tower itself (The Elizabeth Tower).
 A chance to see the famous bells being struck, that have been heard, but not seen, by millions of people around the world.

-There is a catch though!
+Yes you can but there is a catch.
 It’s not a tourist attraction like the ‘The London Eye’ or ‘Tower of London’ so you can’t simply rock up and buy a ticket.
-No, no – you can climb the 334 steps to see “Big Ben” and walk behind the opal inlayed clock faces but only a), if you are a UK resident, and b), if you’ve contacted your local MP, or been invited by a member of the House of Lords first … if you know a friendly Lord that is.
+So you can climb the 334 steps to visit Big Ben and walk behind the opal inlay clock faces but only a), if you are a UK resident, and b), if you’ve contacted your local MP, or been invited by a member of the House of Lords first … if you know a friendly Lord that is.
 The tour is free of charge at least.
 I for one like the fact it isn’t a mainstream tourist attraction, with a process and privilege to being “invited” up.
 Unfortunately it’s not available to overseas visitors though.